Hungary for a new adventure – Flavors of Budapest – Seeking Ruin Bar Shawarma

 If this were a normal recounting, I’d be writing about my time in Budapest in rather rapturous detail because the city in the summer is a visitor’s dream.
 But, if you were with me at the beginning of this tale, you know this isn’t a normal recounting.

 To recap: First, I’ve been home for more than three months and my memories become a bit blurrier with each passing day.
 Second, I have no photos to use as a memory sharpening lens.
-Third, Budapest is where I lost my camera so don’t even have notes regarding the subjects of my photos – something else I frequently use to stimulate my memory.
-And finally, my recordings of our guided tour – the only external prompt I’ve used as a guide for this journal – are unexpectedly garbled.
+Third, Budapest is where I lost my camera so I don’t even have notes regarding the subjects of my photos – something else I frequently use to stimulate my memory.
+And finally, my recordings of our guided tour – the only external prompt I’ve used to aid in writing this journal – are unexpectedly garbled.
 I can only ask for your indulgence as I struggle to plate my Budapest experience in an appetizing way that nourishes your curiosity.

 On this journey, we spent two full days in Zagreb and, although it’s impossible to experience all a city that size has to offer in two days, neither did our short stay leave me with the sense that my time there was so brief as to feel that the visit was inadequate.
 I can’t say the same about Budapest where even three full days feels like an insubstantial stay.